 According to Child Mind Institute, children with exceptional ability and disability tend to be labeled as ‘twice-exceptional or ‘2E’.
-2E Kids tend to be gifted as well as have learning challenges in a traditional educational setup.
-Even if identified, 2E kids may not get the support and environment, they need to thrive.
+2E Kids tend to be gifted.
+They also have learning challenges in a traditional educational setup.
+Even if identified, 2E kids may not get the support and environment they need to thrive.
 As the mom of a 2E child and a pediatric therapist, I wanted to share some key learnings that could be very helpful to those of you with 2E kids.
-My goal is to educate and help the community to understand that having a learning difference or challenge doesn’t negate their talents/giftedness.
+My goal is to educate and help the community understand that a learning difference or challenge doesn’t negate their talents/giftedness.

 Facts about Twice Exceptional children